OctopusDeploy/blog/blog/2020-01/devops-runbooks-and-kubectl/index.md

 ## Conclusion

 In a world where it can feel like you need to learn 30 different things to deploy an application, Octopus strives to provide you with a single **Deploy** button.
-With Runbooks, the same battle-tested processes that drive Octopus deployments are now available for DevOps support and maintenance tasks.
+With runbooks, the same battle-tested processes that drive Octopus deployments are now available for DevOps support and maintenance tasks.